Florafelt Pocket Panels Installation Guide

 Water Flows Through

-The Florafelt Pocket Panels require regular and constant watering.
+The Florafelt Pocket Panels require regular and consistent watering.
 Water moves through the system and drips from the bottom.
 Moisture collects at the bottom fold in each pocket.
 Roots grow into the moist felt.
 Wrapped plants must touch the bottom fold to wick moisture.

 Connect to Existing Drip Systems